 Tax time seems to come around quickly each year, and it’s easy to leave things until the last minute.
-Forgetting to submit your tax return late can be a costly process.
+But submitting your tax return late can be a costly process.

 Avoid getting into trouble with HMRC and give our guide a read to make sure you don’t miss a deadline.